-In the Excel workbook UN\MigrantStockByOriginAndDestination\2013.xls, the estimates for the period 1990-2013 are presented in 12 tables, numbered 1 to 12, each presented on a separate worksheet.
-In all of these tables the classification of countries or areas by region, major area and development group is the same and corresponds to the classification currently used in reporting population information.
+In the Excel workbook UN\MigrantStock\2013.xls, the estimates for the period 1990-2013 are presented in 6 tables, numbered 1 to 6, each presented on a separate worksheet.
+In the Excel workbook UN\MigrantStockByAge\2013.xls, the estimates for the period 1990-2013 are presented in 20 tables, numbered 1 to 20, each presented on a separate worksheet.
+In all of these tables in both Excel workbooks, the classification of countries or areas by region, major area and development group is the same and corresponds to the classification currently used in reporting population information.

 Each table presents estimates for the regions, major areas, development groups and the world as a whole according to the definition of regions used currently and presented in the annex of the workbook.
 The tables have a consistent layout that includes a first column showing the sort order of the items listed, a second column showing the name of each country, area and geographical grouping, a third column showing the existence of notes that provide special information on particular entries (see the description of the worksheet Notes below), and a fourth column showing the "country code" for each country, area or geographical grouping.
 For countries or areas, this code consists of three digits and was established by the International Standards Organization (ISO).
 For geographical groupings, the codes presented are those used by the Population Division.
 These four columns are repeated in all the tables.
 The fifth column, which contains codes indicating the type of data used in deriving the estimates presented, is included only in the tables showing estimates of the international migrant stock or indicators derived from those estimates.
 The codes used are: B, which indicates that estimates were derived from data on the foreignborn population; C, which indicates that estimates were derived from data on foreign citizens, also called foreigners; R, which indicates that the number of refugees or persons in refugee-like situations as reported by the Office of the United Nations High Commissioner for Refugees (UNHCR) were added to the estimates, and I, which indicates that there were no data on international migrants for the country or area concerned and that the estimates presented were imputed.
-In addition, a sixth column provides information on whether the estimates of international migrant stock by destination and origin were based on empirical data, indicated with the symbol E, or were imputed, identified by the symbol I.
+In addition, in the Excel workbook UN MigrantStockByAge 2013.xls, a sixth column provides information on whether the estimates of international migrant stock by age and sex were based on empirical data, indicated with the symbol E, or were imputed, identified by the symbol I.

-The content of the Excel workbook UN\MigrantStockByOriginAndDestination\2013.xls is as follows:
+The content of the Excel workbook UN\MigrantStock\2013.xls is as follows:

-Table 1 Total migrant stock at mid-year by origin and by major area, region, country or area of destination, 1990.
-This table presents the complete set of estimates of the total international migrant stock by origin and by major area, region, country or area for 1 July 1990.
+Table 1 International migrant stock at mid-year by sex and by major area, region, country or area, 1990-2013.
+This table presents the complete set of estimates of the international migrant stock by sex and by major area, region, country or area.
+The estimates refer to the mid-point (1 July) of each year indicated.